From Category: Business, Marketing, and Technical Resources

 R.R.
 Bowker is the authorized ISBN Agency in the United States, responsible for assigning ISBNs as well as providing information and advice on the uses of the ISBN system to publishers and the publishing industry in general.
 (An ISBN, or International Standard Book Number, is a 10-digit number that uniquely identifies books and book-like products published internationally.)
 Their website includes instructions for publishers or self-published authors to obtain an ISBN for their titles.

-Tucker Max is the co-founder of Scribe Writing (formerly Book in a Box), a writing coach and ghostwriting service for business professionals.
+Tucker Max is the co-founder of Scribe Media (formerly Book in a Box), a writing coach and ghostwriting service for business professionals.
 In this article from their website, he explains the metrics behind newspapers' and online retailers' bestseller lists, and the reasons why getting on the list is not a cost-effective goal for most authors.

 Scribendi provides a wide variety of proofreading and copyediting services for literary manuscripts, personal and business documents, and academic writing.
 Pricing is per word.
 They can also help write a query letter, synopsis, and outline for authors of fiction and nonfiction books who are shopping their manuscripts to agents.
 Specialty services include religious editing and proofreading for hymns, sermons, inspirational blog posts, and academic theological works.